 The purpose was to offer the possibility of being paid to run some subjective assessment.

-Vittorro to send an email using the general VQEG reflector to collate people who are interested in running the subjective tests.
+Vittorio to send an email using the general VQEG reflector to collate people who are interested in running the subjective tests.

 Margaret: Are there any objections to publishing the first VQEG e-letter after all necessary edits have been done?
 None